-Now that Christmas is approaching, is your opportunity to surprise family and friends with this chocolate truffles recipe.
+Now that Christmas is approaching, is your opportunity to surprise family and friends with this easy chocolate truffles recipe.

 I´m happy whenever I have the chance to make a chocolate dessert, like these truffles.